madureira/design-patterns/creational/README.md

 Creational design patterns abstract the instantiation process.
 They help make a system independent of how its objects are created, composed, and represented.
 A class creational pattern uses inheritance to vary the class that's instantiated, whereas an object creational pattern will delegate instantiation to another object.

+Creational patterns become important as systems evolve to depend more on object composition than class inheritance.
+As that happens, emphasis shifts away from hard-coding a fixed set of behaviors toward defining a smaller set of fundamental behaviors that can be composed into any number of more complex ones.
+Thus creating objects with particular behavior requires more than simply instantiating a class.

 ## Abstract Factory
 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.